unparalleled-js/docs-1/developing-connectors/sdk-2/trigger/poll-trigger.md

 # Poll Trigger
 Records (tickets, leads, items etc.) are called events in a poll.
 A poll trigger constantly executes a poll block for new events at fixed time intervals.
 This time interval depends on a user's subscription (5 or 10 minutes).
 At the same time, it is also able to support pagination.
 This is useful to prevent request timeouts when making requests with large response results.
 A trigger can execute immediate consecutive polls to retrieve events from successive pages.

 There are two types of trigger.
 The classic trigger type is used by default if `type` is not specified.
 The other type is called the "paging_desc" trigger, which can be used only for endpoints that provide events sorted in descending order.

-This trigger type has an auto-paging mechanism that lets you build a simple and efficient trigger. (described in detail below)
+> Due to the additional massaging and checking required of a "paging_desc" trigger, we always encourage our user's to create classic triggers whenever possible.

 A ruby hash is returned in each poll.
 This hash should contain a few keys.